 Roadmap Strategic Elements

-There are a total of 46 actions.
-These actions are prioritized to identify those actions that make the greatest contribution to delivering value to the market (Priority 1) and other actions that could help further improve success (Priority 2).
+There are a total of 49 key issues.
+These issues are prioritized to identify the high priority actions that will make the greatest contribution to delivering value to the market (Priority 1) and other actions that could help further improve success (Priority 2).

-Navigate to all the Actions within a Strategic Element by selecting the Strategic Element lower on this page.
+Navigate to all the Key Issues within a Strategic Element by selecting the Strategic Element lower on this page.

 Strategic Elements